• Office Hours : Monday, 3.00 – 4.00 and by appointment

 • These posts are due Monday at 9 am.
 No late posts accepted.

-• Reflection over-or-under word count by more than 5% or with significant grammatical errors- 7 points
+• Reflection over-or-under word count by more than 5% [< 285 or > 420] or with significant grammatical errors- 20 points

-• Reading summary (summary instead of reflection) over-or-under word count by more than 5% or with significant grammatical errors – 1 point
+• Reading summary (summary instead of reflection) over-or-under word count by more than 5% or with significant grammatical errors – 5 points

-The class will be divided into five peer groups.
-Each peer group will serve as discussion leader once, by being assigned to a class session.
-(Groups may swap sessions – make arrangements amongst yourselves and then advise me.)
+The class will be divided into five groups.
+Each class member will serve as discussion leader once, by being assigned to a class session (groups).
+Members may swap sessions – make arrangements amongst yourselves and then advise me.

 Leading discussion involves actively engaging class members in a discussion of the topic of the day as it relates to a reading you have identified.
 Be sure to elicit class member participation through questions or activities.
 Part of your participation grade is determined by how much you, as a class member, participate in weekly discussions.